Netcracker/KubeMarine/documentation/Installation.md

 #### Full-HA Scheme

 In this scheme, several nodes are assigned different roles.
-The number of master nodes should be odd, three, or more.
+The number of control-plane nodes should be odd, three, or more.
 The number of worker nodes should be greater than one or more than three.
 The recommended number of balancer nodes is two, with configured VRRP, but one balancer without VRRP is also supported.
 An example of this scheme presented is available in the [Minimal Full-HA Inventory Example](../examples/cluster.yaml/minimal-cluster.yaml) and [Typical Full-HA Inventory Example](../examples/cluster.yaml/typical-cluster.yaml).